ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

 **4**. **Index Status**

-   * `Entries` - The number of documents that are the result for a basic query on this index. (e.g. _from index 'Cities/Details'_)
+   * `Entries` - The number of documents that are the result for a basic query on this index. (e.g. _from index 'NamesIndex'_)
    * `Status` - Indicate if the index is up-to-date or if it is [stale](../../../indexes/stale-indexes).
 {PANEL/}